 The Total field adds up the prices of selected items.

 That’s all!
-We hope this tutorial helped to familiarize you with available fields.
+We hope this tutorial helped to familiarize you with all the available fields in WPForms.

-Now that you know more about all available fields, you may want to check out how to create your first form.
+Ready to start building with WPForms?
+You may want to check out our tutorial on how to create your first form.